Senate Bill No. 40

 duration and he or she cannot serve more than two consecutive

 (h) The board has the power and authority to establish an

-appeals process with regards to the administration of the fund.
+appeals process with regard to the administration of the fund.
+The

-the operation of the fund including, but not limited to,
+operation of the fund including, but not limited to, eligibility of

-eligibility of receipt of funds and all other matters consistent
+receipt of funds and all other matters consistent with and

 (i) The board may contract to a nonprofit entity to be the

 authority to carry out the purposes of this article.
 The

 compensation of personnel shall be paid from moneys in the loan

 fund.
 Board personnel may be members of the state civil service